lobrien/FRC2025/docs/git.md

 Misspellings, syntax errors, and lots of other things will be equally clear.

 Sometimes things will be more complex.
-Perhaps one of you added or deleted a whole chunk of code that the other person changed and committed since the last time you pulled.
+Perhaps one of you added or deleted a whole chunk of code in a part of the code that the other person changed and committed since the last time you pulled.
 In those situations, you need to understand what they were trying to do.
 Maybe one of you is correct, but often you'll need to take a little bit from one and a little bit from the other.